Skip to main content

 --set labels='key1=value1,key2=value2'

 These configuration options can be modified in the configuration map elotl-luna located in the namespace where Luna manager runs.
-Once the configuration map has been modified Luna manager and it admission webhook must be restarted for the new configuration to be used.
+Once the configuration map has been modified Luna manager and its admission webhook must be restarted for the new configuration to be used.

 $ kubectl -n elotl rollout restart deploy/elotl-luna-manager